nginxinc/nginx-controller-lab/docs/class1/module1/lab5.rst

     10. Select Next
     11. Add the URI: https://trading-api.acmefinancial.net
     12. Select Done
-    13. For the Certificate Reference select |createNew|
+    13. For the Certificate Reference, select |createNew|
     14. Name the new certificate: trading-api.acmefinancial.net
     15. Browse to the trading-api.dev.acmefinancial.net.crt certificate (it's in your jumphost,  in Documents > Certs)
     16. Browse to the trading-api.dev.acmefinancial.net.key key (it's in your jumphost,  in Documents > Certs)